 "Vent damper" means a device which automatically closes vents on oil and gas-fired appliances to prevent the escape of heat through the vent pipe when the main burner is not being fired.
 The device may be thermally, mechanically, or electrically actuated.
-(Department of Commerce; Division of Energy; 55 IAC 3.1-3-1; filed Mar 28, 1984, 9:07 am: 7 IR 1174; readopted filed Dec 2, 2001, 12:30 p.m.: 25 IR 1267)
+(Office of the Lieutenant Governor; Division of Energy; 16 IAC 2-3-1; filed Mar 28, 1984, 9:07 am: 7 IR 1174; readopted filed Dec 2, 2001, 12:30 p.m.: 25 IR 1267) NOTE: Transferred from the Department of Commerce (55 IAC 3.1-3-1) to the Office of the Lieutenant Governor (16 IAC 2-3-1) by P.L.4-2005, SECTION 150, effective February 9, 2005.

-55 IAC 3.1-3-2 Composition standards
+16 IAC 2-3-2 Composition standards

-- Sec.
-2. (a) Only products which meet the material composition standards as listed in sections (b) through (d) may be identified as conforming to DOE standards.
-The composition of sample materials shall not be altered to produce qualifying specimens for the material testing process. - (b) The following applies to loose-fill cellulosic or wood fiber insulation: - (1) For vermin-resistance and odor emission, the material shall meet the requiremenets [sic.] of HH-I-515D. - (2) For moisture absorption, the material mission shall meet the requirements of HH-I-515D, except the container may be 200 mm \times 200 mm \times 100 mm (8 inches \times 8 inches \times 4 inches). - (3) For fungi resistance, the material shall meet the requirements of HH-I-515D with the following changes: - (A) The core of 12.5mm (0.5 ins) regular gypsum wall board shall be used as the control; and constant temperature and humidity shall be maintained. - (B) Examine the test samples of insulation and the control as 40X magnification for evidence of fungal growth.

-- (C) Ascertain whether any of the test samples show more fungal growth than the control. - (4) At a minimum each bag of thermal insulation shall be permanently marked with the following information: - (A) Name of manufacturer. - (B) Recommended method of application (blowing or pouring). - (C) Minimum net weight of insulation. - (D) Figure I filled in.
+- Sec.2. (a) Only products which meet the material composition standards as listed in sections (b) through (d) may be identified as conforming to DOE standards.
+The composition of sample materials shall not be altered to produce qualifying specimens for the material testing process. - (b) The following applies to loose-fill cellulosic or wood fiber insulation: - (1) For vermin-resistance and odor emission, the material shall meet the requiremenets [sic.] of HH-I-515D. - (2) For moisture absorption, the material mission shall meet the requirements of HH-I-515D, except the container may be 200 mm $\times$ 200 mm $\times$ 100 mm (8 inches $\times$ 8 inches $\times$ 4 inches). - (3) For fungi resistance, the material shall meet the requirements of HH-I-515D with the following changes: - (A) The core of 12.5mm (0.5 ins) regular gypsum wall board shall be used as the control; and constant temperature and humidity shall be maintained. - (B) Examine the test samples of insulation and the control as 40X magnification for evidence of fungal growth. - (C) Ascertain whether any of the test samples show more fungal growth than the control. - (4) At a minimum each bag of thermal insulation shall be permanently marked with the following information: - (A) Name of manufacturer. - (B) Recommended method of application (blowing or pouring). - (C) Minimum net weight of insulation. - (D) Figure I filled in.
 Where the insulation is intended for application by both blowing or pouring, the bag shall have a separate coverage chart for each type of application if the coverage is different. - (E) The following warning statements: "Skin irritation: During installation, insulation material can cause some local skin irritation; protect skin by wearing loose clothing, including gloves.
 Wash work clothing separately from other clothing.
 Eye and lung protection: To prevent irritation to eyes and lungs from fibers which may become airborne during installation, a dust mask and goggles are suggested."